Phoenix Premises Liability Attorneys

 Phoenix Premises Liability Client Testimonial

 There are statutes of limitations that apply to any personal injury case, including premises liability.
 If your injury was due to a property defect, you may have two years to file a claim.
 However, in some cases, it may be as little as 180 days, depending on who the owner or property manager was at the time the injury occurred.
 Claims against government or public entities have an especially short window in which to file.

-Being the victim of a dangerous premises can be very disruptive.
-You could be facing time off work, disabilities, and other inconveniences in addition to mounting medical bills.
+Being the victim of a serious accident is disruptive.
+You could be facing time off work, restricted movement, and other inconveniences in addition to mounting medical bills.
 All of these things can cause a real hindrance to you and your loved ones.